rackerlabs/rackspace-how-to/content/dedicated-hosting/remove-vpn-user-myrackspace-portal.md

 ### Automation process

-After you create a ticket, the automation process begins and creates an array of all the firewalls on your account.
-It then sends the commands to remove the specified VPN user from all firewalls on the array.
+After you create a ticket, the automation process begins.
+Following is an overview of how the automation process works:

+1. The automation creates an array of all the firewalls on your account.

+2. The automation then sends the commands to remove the VPN user specified from all firewalls within the array.

-If there are no errors, the ticket is updated and closed.
+3. The ticket is updated and closed if there are no errors.

-If there are errors, the ticket generates in the Network Security queue, where it is completed manually.
+   If errors exist, the ticket generates in the Network Security queue, where a Network Security Racker completes the task manually.

    **Note:** This process can take longer to complete if the ticket is sent to Network Security.